List of Quebec by-elections

-The list of Quebec by-elections includes every by-election held in the Canadian province of Quebec since Confederation.
+The list of Quebec by-elections includes every provincial by-election held in the Canadian province of Quebec since Confederation.
 By-elections occur whenever there is a vacancy in the National Assembly (known as the Legislative Assembly until 1968), although an imminent general election may allow the vacancy to remain until the dissolution of parliament.

 Causes

 A by-election occurs whenever there is a vacancy in the Quebec legislature.
 Vacancies can occur for the following reasons: